 With many of us being forced to work from home due to the outbreak of Covid-19, there is the extra worry of energy bills.
-We are still not quite experienced the spring weather and it has never been more important to ensure we stay healthy and warm.
+As winter approaches it has never been more important to ensure we stay healthy and warm.
 These are some tips for reducing your energy bills, while still maintain a comfortable home.

 1. Be Mindful with Appliances

 As we are spending more time at home, it is more likely that we’ll be using much more energy than usual.
 This doesn’t just apply to heating, but other appliances such as washing machines and tumble dryers.
 Make sure you’re filling the washing machine with a full load, for example, as this will conserve more energy.
 Use your heating wisely.
 Don’t blast it all day if you don’t need it, but make sure you don’t leave yourself cold either.